 Share this Manuscript

-Mia has two weeks before her best friend comes back - fourteen short days to put all the right couples back together.
-Can she fix the mess she made or will she have to kiss her perfect match goodbye forever?
+Mia has two weeks before homecoming to put all the right couples back together.
+Can she fix her mess or will she have to kiss her perfect match goodbye?

 I inspected the person in front of me, curious at why Robyn would think us a good match.
 Sure, he was good looking, I guess, if you went for that artsy creative look (which I didn’t).
 He had dimples (which, okay, were kind of cute), but he also had messy brown hair that hung over his eyes (which made him look like he had just rolled out of bed.
 So not my style).
 His olive skin gave off the impression of a year-round tan, which I was always jealous about.
 He had a lanky frame, tall and lean, but that wasn't what I typically went for in guys.
 At all.
 Robyn knew that.
 I usually liked them built, like Vince, who could pass as a truck if he stood still for long enough in a parking lot.
 I’ll hand it to Robyn—Logan did have nice eyes.
 They were kind of a chocolate color, with specks of gold in them.
 Not that I was looking at his eyes or anything.